 This post for Creamy Spinach Artichoke Soup is sponsored by MobiSave.
 All opinions are my own.

-My Creamy Spinach Artichoke Soup is the perfect antidote to a cold winter day!
+This Creamy Spinach Artichoke Soup is the perfect antidote to a cold winter day … it’s rich, creamy, delicious, and packed with yummy stuffed pasta!

 It’s been cold in Dallas lately, and I’ve been crossing my fingers for a dusting of snow.
 I’ve heard it happens occasionally!

-So while I’m waiting for that snow to show up, I’ve been warming up with bowls of this delicious Creamy Spinach and Artichoke Soup!
+While I’m waiting for that snow to show up, I’ve been warming up with my favorite rich and hearty foods, like this delicious Creamy Spinach and Artichoke Soup!

 Pasta fans, this Creamy Spinach Artichoke Soup is for you.
 Just look at all that delicious tortellini!